Synthetixio/SIPs/sips/sip-92.md

 As the two largest and most liquid assets, BTC and ETH are considerably less volatile than SNX and therefore can be borrowed against at lower collateralisation levels.
 They are also the most widely held assets, representing a huge market of potential traders.
 Allowing these users to access Synthetix whilst maintaining their BTC/ETH exposure will make the system more enticing.
 Having already successfully trialed ETH as collateral, we would like the system to be positioned to capture the increasing amount of tokenised Bitcoin that is entering Ethereum.

-An implementation that supports generic ERC20 collateral would also mean that additional collateral could be added without requiring additional technichal work.
+An implementation that supports generic ERC20 collateral would also mean that additional collateral could be added without requiring technichal work.

 ## Specification